Wisconsin Mr. Basketball

-Each year the Wisconsin Mr. Basketball award is given to the person chosen as the best high school boys basketball player in the U.S. state of Wisconsin, in the United States.
+Each year the Wisconsin Mr. Basketball award is given to the person chosen as the best high school boys basketball player in the U.S. state of Wisconsin.

 The award has been given since 1982.
 Winners are chosen by the Wisconsin Basketball Coaches Association at the time of their annual All-State selections.
 Most of the award winners have gone on to play at the highest levels of college basketball, and some have gone on to play in the National Basketball Association.

 Voting is done by a panel of retired members that select the winner after receiving nomination information and reviewing film on each candidate.

-Only those in the Senior class are eligible to win in Wisconsin.
+Only those in the senior class are eligible to win in Wisconsin.